ocastorena/reddit-client-clone/README.md

-# Reddit Client Clone
+# Reddit Lite

-Welcome to the Reddit Client Clone project!
-This project is a simplified clone of the popular social media platform, Reddit.
+Welcome to the Reddit Lite project!
+This project is a simplified version of the popular social media platform, Reddit.

 ## Table of Contents